Antonius Hulsius: Life

 Hulsius was born towards the end of 1615 at Hilden, a midsized manufacturing town in the hill-country east of Düsseldorf, at a time when Lutheran Protestantism had recently been supplanted by Calvinist Protestantism as the mainstream religion of the townsfolk, while the local lord was still adhering to the Catholicism of his forefathers.
 It was a period of intense religious conflict in the Rhineland, and the life of Antonius Hulsius would be deeply impacted by the Thirty Years' War (1618–1648).
 His father, also called Antonius Hulsius, was the local mayor.
 His mother, born Catharina von Venne, died in 1628 when the boy was just 13, after which he went to live with his elder brother, the young theologian-paster Wilhelmus Hülsius (Wilhelm Hüls: 1598–1659) at Wesel, some distance to the north.
 He attended the "Gymnasium" (secondary school) in Wesel where he received a solid academic grounding.

-He moved on in 1635 to the "gymnasium illustre" academy at Deventer, then under the direction of Nikolaus Vedelius (1596–1642).
+He moved on in 1635 to the gymnasium illustre at Deventer, then under the direction of Nikolaus Vedelius (1596–1642).
 His studies at Deventer focused on Hebrew and Theology.
 By 1636 the war had been underway for eighteen years, and the movements of large armies correlated with an increased frequency and intensity of plague.
 Deventer was badly affected in that year.
 Hulsius fled, travelling over the next couple of years to Paris, London and Cambridge.
 Everywhere he went, he found opportunities for further study.
 According to at least one source he also spent time in Oxford where he mastered English.
 In or before 1638 Hulsius travelled to Geneva, where Calvinism was still particularly firmly entrenched.
 He studied at the "académie de Genève" (as the university was known at that time), while lodging with Friedrich Spanheim (1600–1649), who had been the rector at the académie between 1633 and 1637, and already enjoyed a powerful reputation as an uncompromising advocate of "orthodox calvinism".
 Hulsius remained in Geneva for approximately two years, during which, there are references to his having delivered his first sermons at the local German language church.

 Hulsius returned to the Netherlands during or shortly before 1640, and spent several years working at Leiden, Amsterdam and Groningen, having become in 1640 a backer of the so-called "Walloon church", which was a Protestant-Calvinist community, comprising mainly Huguenots and other Protestants who had moved from France and Catholic southern Flanders to the Netherlands, attracted by the Dutch reputation for religious tolerance.
 After a period based in Amsterdam he became minister to the francophone community in Breda, participating with particular devotion in the construction of their church building.
 In 1644 the still recently formed congregation to elected Hulsius minister.
 He would exercise his ministry at Breda for the next 25 years.